Learn Before

 Defining Infeasible Constraints in Systems of Inequalities

-In professional data modeling, identifying systems with no solution is crucial for recognizing impossible constraints.
-A system of linear inequalities that results in no overlapping shaded regions is mathematically analogous to which type of system of linear equations?
+A system of linear inequalities with no overlapping shaded regions is analogous to which type of system of linear equations?